CU-ESIIL/Innovation-Summit-2025/docs/learners/maricela-abarca.md

 ---

 ## About Me
-- **Name:** Your full name
+- **Name:** Maricela Abarca
-- **Affiliation:** Your institution or organization
+- **Affiliation:** Stanford University
-- **Email:** your@email.edu
+- **Email:** mabarca@stanford.edu

 ## Research Interests
-Write 2–3 sentences about your research focus, or what you are excited to learn in this workshop.
+My expertise is in data management and biodiversity data from natural history collections.
+I'm interested in ecological networks as complex systems and in functional diversity.

 ## Fun Fact
-Share one fun fact about yourself!
+I'm a two-time watermelone eating contest winner.

 ---